brendanhay/brendanhay.github.io/_posts/2016-05-26-typed-authorisation-scopes.md

 *or* both `readOnly` and `readWrite` should have been authorised else an error will occur when the example is run.

-## Annotating Requests with Required Scopes
+## Associating Requests with Their Respective Scopes

 Since we know the scopes each respective request within a given `Context` requires, how can we ensure the user is prompted with the correct scopes to authorise?